dantegates/porter/docs/rest_api.rst

       }
     }

 If the app is running, the ``/-/alive`` endpoint response will have a 200 status code.
-The ``/-/ready`` endpoint will return a 503 if any of the services added to the :class:`porter.services.ModelApp` indicate that they are not ready.
+The ``/-/ready`` endpoint will return a 503 if any of the services added to the :class:`ModelApp <porter.services.ModelApp>` indicate that they are not ready.

 .. note::